 In therapy, there is no need for such illusion, because therapists are not pretending to have direct influence anyway.
 Hypnotherapy is just communication, but it goes beyond ordinary communication.
 When we are not in trance, the Subconscious is basically ignoring the outside world, leaving it to the conscious mind to deal with all that stuff.
 So if you are talking to a person who is not in trance, you are only talking to their conscious mind.
 This changes whenever we drift into trance, and the Subconscious mind then takes responsibility for dealing with the outside world as well as the internal world – just like it does when we are carrying out any task ‘on autopilot’.

 This means that if you speak to someone who has dropped into trance – for whatever purpose: driving, daydreaming, whatever – their Subconscious mind picks up that information.
-This does not give you any special influence though, it merely gives you an opportunity to communicate.
+This does not give you any special influence - none at all - it merely gives you an opportunity to communicate.